 Something different in Los Angeles

-Los Angeles is more than just its famous landmarks (though these are well worth seeing, too).
+LA is more than just its famous landmarks.
 Once you’ve paid your respects at the Hollywood Walk of Fame and have dallied on the Santa Monica Pier, it’s time to explore the city’s less-trafficked attractions.
-Think: trendy boutiques that are well off the main drag, hidden gardens where you can drink up a moment of tranquillity, and water sports schools for those who fancy themselves SoCal surfers.
+Think: trendy boutiques away from the main drag, hidden gardens where you can drink up a moment of tranquillity, and water sports schools for those SoCal surfers.

 Though many of the most famous sights in Los Angeles are spectacularly visual – there’s no missing the 45-foot-high letters of the Hollywood Sign – the city also has untold numbers of hidden haunts to explore.
 From secret Prohibition tunnels to Brookledge (a theatre once frequented by Houdini), don’t be afraid to do some digging.